nashville-software-school/FEWDD-milestones/3-single-page-applications/exercises/SP_MM_ARRAYS.md

 1. Each subsequent array should hold the corresponding data (artist and album).
     *For this exercise make sure each song is from a unique artist and album.
 We will deal with multiples in a later exercise*
 1. An output should be added on the add song page, under the form, for each of the sections (songs, artists & albums).
+1. Each output section should have some sort of title or headline before it.
-1. Add 10 more songs from the add song form.
+1. Add 2 more songs from the add song form.
     + Each song should be added to the end of the song array.
     + Each artist should be added to the beginning of the artist array.
     + Each album should be added to the end of the album array.
 1. For each output element send the corresponding data as follows:
-    + Songs should output vertically down the page descending alphabetically.
+    *   Output vertically descending alphabetically.
+    *   Output vertically ascending alphabetically.
+    *   Output vertically exactly as they were added.
+    *   Output vertically exactly as they were added, inverted.
+    *   Output horizontally descending alphabetically, separated by `, `.
+    *   Output horizontally ascending alphabetically, separated by ` >> `.
-    + Artists should output exactly as they were added horizontally, separated by ` : `.
+    *   Output horizontally exactly as they were added, separated by ` : `.
-    + Albums should output vertically down the page ascending alphabetically.
+    *   Output horizontally exactly as they were added, inverted, separated by ` | `.
+1. Each output area should be separated by a headline tag.

+#### Bonus
+*   Handle both upper and lowercase inputs.
+The way this is accomplished is up to the student.
+Additional array methods may have to be employed to complete this bonus item.

 ## Merging your branch